Attendance and punctuality

-If your child arrives after the register has closed (9.20am), this will be recorded as an unauthorised absence for that session unless evidence is supplied that the lateness was due to a medical appointment (code U).
+Registers are taken at 8.50am with a child marked as late (code L) if they arrive after this time until 9.15am.
+Arrival after 9.15am is recorded as unauthorised (code U) when registers close unless evidence is supplied that the lateness was due to a medical appointment .
 Persistent lateness is monitored and affects the child’s overall attendance.

 Student attendance is monitored on a daily and weekly basis.
 If your child’s attendance remains unsatisfactory and despite support from the Academy staff, a discussion will be held with the Senior Education Welfare Officer (Trust).
 Parents/carers have a legal duty to ensure that their child receives an education suitable to the child’s age, ability and aptitude and any special needs and the only reasons for absence should be through illness or an exceptional circumstance for example

 - Unavoidable medical or dental appointments; students should return to school after the appointment (evidence may be required).
 Where possible, appointments should be arranged out of school hours

 - Exceptional family circumstances, such as bereavement